aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-Notice here that the actual work needed for the end tag is one line: dedent the
+Notice here that the actual work needed for the end tag is one line: unindent the
 function source.
 The rest of this clause is all error checking to make sure
 that the template is properly formed.
 This isn't unusual in program
 translation code.